rhiot/rhiot/docs/readme.md

       "manufacturer":"Rhiot"}
     }

-The `/device/ID/details` call performs connects to the given device, collects the metrics and returns those wrapped into the JSON response.
+The `/device/ID/details` call connects to the given device, collects the metrics and returns those metrics wrapped into the JSON response.
 You can also collect individual metrics using the following URIs:

 | Metric                   | URI                      | Description   |